How to Plant, Grow, and Care for Bachelor’s Buttons

 Their edible flowers can be used in salads as a touch of added color.
 Petals are often dried and added to loose tea blends for a pop of color.
 In addition, the flowers are a historical pigment or dye source for painting or dyeing fabric.

-Of all the flowers you can grow, bachelor button flowers will be some of the easiest to grow year after year.
+Of all the flowers you can grow, bachelor’s buttons will be some of the easiest to grow year after year.
 You can fine-tune care to gain perfect conditions, but they’ll grow well even in poor locations!

-Bachelor button plants prefer full sun but can tolerate partial shade.
-They need lots of light to produce their array of flowers.
-Be sure to plant them in an area where they’ll receive ample daylight!
+Bachelor’s buttons prefer full sun but can tolerate partial shade.
+Give them at least six to eight hours of direct sunlight daily for optimal growth and abundant blooms.
+While it can tolerate partial shade, reduced sunlight may result in fewer flowers and leggier growth.
+They need lots of light to produce their array of flowers, so be sure to plant them in an area where they’ll receive ample daylight!

 Soil

-In its natural environment, bachelor’s buttons grow in loamy and well-drained soil.
-They’re very tolerant of other soil types as well.
+In its natural environment, bachelor’s buttons grow in loamy, well-drained soil.
+They’re very tolerant of other soil types.
 If possible, avoid soil that becomes extremely wet, as that can endanger the plant’s health!

-Also, the cornflower can be grown in neutral soils through soils with quite a bit of alkalinity.
-A 6.6 to 7.8 pH range is favorable for these plants, although an optimal range would be best at around 6.9-7.4.
+Also, they can be grown in neutral soils through soils with quite a bit of alkalinity.
+A pH range of 6.6 to 7.8 is favorable for these plants, although an optimal range would be best at around 6.9 to 7.4.
 This provides the little bit of alkalinity they like without going too far over.

 Fertilizer

-Most soil types provide ample nutrition for your bachelor button plants.
-If you’d like to give them a boost, work in some compost or a balanced slow-release fertilizer before planting bachelor button seeds.
+Most soil types provide ample nutrition for your bachelor’s buttons plants.
+If you’d like to boost them, work in some compost or a balanced slow-release fertilizer before planting.

 Every month or two, spread some compost around the base of your blue cornflower.
 This should provide lots of nutrition and guarantee you’ll have plenty of flowers throughout the year.